Help prevent the spread of coronavirus: Wear a face mask

 Cities of Helsinki, Espoo and Vantaa recommend wearing masks when using municipal services

-The cities of Helsinki, Espoo and Vantaa recommend that everyone over the age of 15 start using face masks in municipal service situations in which it is difficult to avoid close contact.
-The expanded recomendation is intended primarily for libraries, indoor sports and fitness centres, museums, customer service points and upper secondary schools.
+The cities of Helsinki, Espoo and Vantaa recommend that everyone over the age of 12 start using face masks in municipal service situations in which it is difficult to avoid close contact.
+Face mask use in libraries is mandatory except for health conditions which prohibit mask use.

-An up-to-date list of Helsinki distribution points and schedules can be found on the City of Helsinki website.
+A list of fack mask distribution points and schedules in Helsinki can be found on the City of Helsinki website.

 - Cities of Helsinki, Espoo and Vantaa recommend wearing masks when using municipal services

 - Mask recommendation expands to upper secondary schools in the capital city area